 Switch to Ethernet

 WiFi is convenient but unreliable for high-bandwidth streaming.
 A wired Ethernet connection is always faster and more stable.
-For Firestick users, Amazon sells an official Ethernet adapter for under $15 — it's the single best investment for IPTV quality.
+For Firestick users, Amazon sells an official Ethernet adapter for under $15 and it's the single best investment for IPTV quality.

 Use a VPN